-Q. How were the funds raised to acquire the Infinity Mirror Room?
+Q. How were the funds raised to acquire INFINITY MIRRORED ROOM - LET'S SURVIVE FOREVER?

 As a charity, the AGO relies on generous donors to acquire new works of art and make exhibitions and programming possible.
-Before the #InfinityAGO campaign began, the AGO secured $1 million towards the purchase of the Infinity Mirror Room from the David Yuile & Mary Elizabeth Hodgson Fund held in The AGO Foundation.
+Before the #InfinityAGO campaign began, the AGO secured $1 million towards the purchase of INFINITY MIRRORED ROOM - LET'S SURVIVE FOREVER from the David Yuile & Mary Elizabeth Hodgson Fund held in The AGO Foundation.
 The #InfinityAGO campaign raised an additional $651,183 from over 4,700 donors joining together.
 The outpouring of support is inspiring and reinforces that this extraordinary artwork belongs in the AGO Collection.
 Recognizing the importance of this work, we reached back into the Hodgson Fund – a fund dedicated to art acquisitions – to complete the campaign.
 The Hodgson Fund is an endowment fund that has grown significantly since it was established in 2005.
-As a result, we did not need to touch the fund’s capital for the purpose of acquiring the Infinity Mirror Room.
+As a result, we did not need to touch the fund’s capital for the purpose of acquiring INFINITY MIRRORED ROOM - LET'S SURVIVE FOREVER.

 Q. What is the David Yuile & Mary Elizabeth Hodgson Fund?